Oklahoma State vs. Baylor NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Oklahoma State and its opponents have combined for 47.5 points -- this matchup's over/under -- only two times this season.
+- Oklahoma State has combined with its opponents to score more than 47.5 points just twice this year.

-- Baylor's games have gone over 47.5 points in all four opportunities this season.

-- Saturday's over/under is 21.1 points lower than the two team's combined 68.6 points per game average.
+- The two teams combine to score 68.6 points per game, 21.1 more than the total in this contest.

 - The 35.6 combined points per game that these two squads have allowed this season are 11.9 fewer than the 47.5 total in this contest.

-- The average total in Cowboys games this season is 52.0, 4.5 points more than Saturday's over/under of 47.5.
+- The average total in Cowboys games this season is 52.0, 4.5 points above Saturday's total of 47.5.

-- In 2021, games involving the Bears have averaged a total of 50.6 points, 3.1 more than the set over/under in this contest.
+- The 50.6 PPG average total in Bears games this season is 3.1 points more than this game's over/under.

 Oklahoma State Stats and Trends

-- Thus far this year Oklahoma State has two wins against the spread.

-- The Cowboys have covered the spread once this season when favored by 3.5 points or more (in two chances).
+- The Cowboys have been favored by 3.5 points or more two times this season and covered the spread in one of them.

-- Oklahoma State's games this year have hit the over on two of three set point totals (66.7%).
+- Oklahoma State's games this year have eclipsed the over/under two times in three opportunities (66.7%).

-- When Oklahoma State records more than 15.8 points, it is 2-1 against the spread and 4-0 overall.
+- Oklahoma State is 2-1 against the spread and 4-0 overall this season when the team records more than 15.8 points.

-- In games that Oklahoma State picks up over 290.3 yards, the team is 2-1 against the spread and 4-0 overall.
+- When Oklahoma State totals more than 290.3 yards, the team is 2-1 against the spread and 4-0 overall.

-- This year, the Cowboys have five turnovers, one fewer than the Bears have takeaways (6).

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.